 There are several key things to know when making this dish.
 After peeling, use a food processor to quickly and thinly slice good quality white potatoes.
 The processor ensures speed and a very evenly sliced batch of potatoes.
 Place them in lightly salted water to keep them away from the air while you make the cream sauce.
 Use that same food processor, blade change required, to finely chop an onion that you will sprinkle between the layers later.

 As the sauce is made and thickened in advance, you need not worry about if it will thicken properly in the oven.
 Neither will you need to worry with stirring it during baking.
-It will brown and come out lovely and delicious every time.
+Note that you should use whole milk and not cream or half and half.
+The higher fat content in these products will not produce the desire results, contrary to what you may be thinking.
+Just stick with whole milk.
+The potatoes will brown and come out lovely and delicious every time.
 If you prefer, sprinkle with a mixture of bread crumbs and grated cheese about 30 minutes before the potatoes are completed.
-If you have other recipes for scalloped potatoes that you love, please pass them along!

 4 pounds potatoes, peeled and sliced

 2 teaspoons salt

 1/2 teaspoon white pepper